rust-lang/rust/doc/tutorial.md

 will not do, since the compiler will refuse to let you store it.
 For this purpose, Rust provides a type of closure that has an arbitrary lifetime, written `fn@` (boxed closure, analogous to the `@` pointer type described earlier).
+This type of closure *is* first-class.

 A managed closure does not directly access its environment, but merely copies out the values that it closes over into a private data structure.
-This means that it can not assign to these variables, and will not 'see' updates to them.
+This means that it can not assign to these variables, and cannot observe updates to them.

 This code creates a closure that adds a given string to its argument, returns it from a function, and then calls it: